Bubbablack/Portfolio/models/multivariate-linear-regression-predict-salary/README.md

 ## conclusion

 Overall this is a good model as it accounts for 83% of the variation in employee salary.
+However one point of improvement would be using other models on this data set and comparing which one works best.